dmolony/dm3270/resources/commands.md

 #### Commands/Keys
 Not all keys are available on all platforms, and some keys aren't available at all.
 To help with this, the following shortcuts can be used.
-These may change after more testing.
+These may change during testing.

 | Function                  | OSX             | Windows         | Linux           |
 |---------------------------|-----------------|-----------------|-----------------|